GreenDoge-Network/greendoge-blockchain/README.md

 ## Migration plan
 ChiaDoge is no longer maintained.
 Because of the suggestions of many people, We decided to migrate from [ChiaDoge](https://github.com/ChiaDoge/chiadoge-blockchain) to a more thoughtful [GreenDoge Blockchain](https://github.com/GreenDoge-Network/greendoge-blockchain).
 GreenDoge mainnet is online!!!

 GreenDoge is a modern community-centric green cryptocurrency based on a proof-of-space-and-time consensus algorithm.
 It is a community-supported fork of the [Chia Network](https://github.com/Chia-Network/chia-blockchain) codebase.
-The pre-farm coins of GreenDoge are the same as Chia, but __the block reward of GreenDoge is 50 times.
-This means that the pre-farm value is only 2% of Chia.__
+The pre-farm coins of GreenDoge are the same as Chia, but __the early block reward of GreenDoge is 50 times that of Chia.

 For more information, see our website and downloads at https://greendoge.dog .